angspos/ai-augmented-learning/README.md

                   │
                   ▼
             CLAUDE.md (project spec)
-            .auto-memory/ (persistent context about me + the project)
+            .auto-memory/ (persistent context about me + the course)

-- **Obsidian vault** — interlinked markdown notes organized by concept, lecture, and lesson.
+- **Obsidian VAULT** — interlinked markdown notes organized by concept, lecture, and lesson.
 Wikilinks form a graph; the graph view shows concept clusters.
 - **Claude** — agentic AI with file access to the vault.
 Reads notes, writes new notes, updates existing ones, answers questions.
 - **`CLAUDE.md`** — the project spec.
 The most important file in this repo.
 It defines the rules the AI operates under every session.
 - **Memory files** — persistent context about me (role, project state, feedback patterns) that carries across sessions so the AI doesn't start from zero each time.